 - Ask a Section, Division, or other group to electronically nominate you.

-- Contact the person on the Appointments Committee responsible for making recommendations to the president-elect and ask for support.
+- Contact the person on the Appointments Committee responsible to make recommendations to the president-elect and ask for support.

 - Contact other members of the Appointments Committee that you know and ask for support.